robbert-harms/MOT/docs/install.rst

 Installing Python
 =================
 Since MOT is a Python package we need to install a Python interpreter.
-Considering that Python2 is soon end of life, we focus here on installing Python3.
+Considering that Python2 is soon end-of-life, we focus here on installing Python3.
-One can of course use this guide for Python 2 as well by substituting Python version 2 for 3 where stated.
+One can of course use this guide for Python 2 as well by substituting Python version 2(.7) for 3(.x) where stated.
+Note that MOT is not compatible with Python < 2.7 and that a recent version of Python 3 is recommended.

 The easiest way to install Python3 is with the Anaconda Python distribution.
-Please download and install the Python3.x 64 bit version 4.2 or higher distribution from `Anaconda <https://www.continuum.io/downloads>`_ and install it with the default settings.
+Please download and install the Python3.x 64 bit distribution, version 4.2 or higher which includes PyQt5, from `Anaconda <https://www.continuum.io/downloads>`_ and install it with the default settings.
 If you are following this guide with the intention of installing MDT afterwards, please note that Anaconda versions prior to 4.2 have the (deprecated) PyQt4 as its Qt library.
 This is not a problem for MOT per se.
 However if you want to go and install MDT, or more generally want to use Qt5 and packages that depend on Qt5, you will find benefit from installing Anaconda > 4.2 with PyQt5.